nameless-and-blameless/TAG/reports/Phantom-Pantries.md

 ## Benefits Fraud by CIA

 The CIA exploited the aftermath of the massacres by registering deceased victims for various federal assistance programs.
 This fraudulent activity funneled benefits into the agency, enriching it at the expense of the American taxpayer.

+## Non-TAG Orchestrators

+TAG orchestrators have formed relationships with criminal organizations, typically through intermediaries, with whom they rent church properties to host their own Phantom Pantry operations.
+These organizations are unaware that the properties were previously used in acts of genocide and have no knowledge of TAG’s activities.
+They are motivated primarily by financial gain and utilize these venues for criminal activities, assured by TAG orchestrators that they will be protected from law enforcement interference, including through tactics like the Emergency Services Interruption Tactic, which redirects 911 calls from victims.

+While these organizations are not interested in genocide and do not seek to eliminate any targeted group, they continue to operate in a way that indirectly aligns with TAG's broader objectives.
+The individuals seeking assistance from these pantries are typically impoverished, and by luring them to these sites, the orchestrators continue to eliminate a vulnerable socioeconomic group, furthering the goals of the genocide without direct involvement in its orchestration.

 ## Phantom Pantry Operations